Playfulness over specs. A series that captures the freedom of skiing and snowboarding | THE NORTH FACE "LAYBACK"

 Until two years ago, Fujita and Kawaguchi wore RTG Gore-Tex from Summit Snow, the top snow gear manufacturer.

-"With the birth of LAYBACK as a line in contrast to the SUMMIT series, I feel happy that my style has been recognized within the brand."
+"The creation of LAYBACK as a line contrasting with the SUMMIT series makes me happy because it means 'my style has been recognized within the brand.'"

-subtle differences in silhouette between the 3-layer and padded 2-layer are interesting, so I would encourage everyone to try it on.
-I've always been free to do things my own way, but this is clothing that makes me feel even more comfortable being myself."
-(Fujita)
+The subtle difference in silhouette between the 3-layer and the padded 2-layer is also interesting, so I hope you'll try it on.
+I've always done things my own way, but this is clothing that makes me feel even more like 'it's okay to be myself'" (Fujita).

 "Of course, seriously aiming for the summit is one goal of a snow lifestyle.
 But when you're enjoying skiing with friends, unaffected by weather or snow quality, as an extension of your daily routine, like when you were a kid, extreme specs are unnecessary and can actually get in the way.
 That doesn't mean the Layback compromises on specs.
 In Japan, where snow covers even residential areas, it's just right for enjoying ski culture!
 It's just right."
 (Kawaguchi)